DylanDalal/OpSys/Project1/README.md

    ./shell

-Known bugs and unfinished portions of the project "exit" does not exit on first try if you have ever put in an invalid command
+Known bugs and unfinished portions of the project "exit" does not exit on first try if you have inputtted in an invalid command

 Special considerations or anything I should know when grading your solution i love u jeffrey